We use cookies to help provide you with the best possible online experience.

 Contacting us

-If for any reason you cannot make your appointment, or if you have any queries following an appointment, please contact our Clinical Services Patient Coordinators on 01227 284314 or 01227 284315 (Monday-Friday 8am-5pm).
+If for any reason you cannot make your appointment, or if you have any queries following an appointment, please contact our Clinical Services Patient Coordinators on 01227 284314 or 01227 284315 (Monday to Friday 8am to 5pm).

 Whilst you are under the care of the Cataract clinic, please ensure that you inform us of any change to your address or telephone number.